-Total Shareholders' Equity at May 31, 2023 was \$188.6 million compared to \$186.8 million as at November 30, 2022.
-The Company generated a return on Shareholders' Equity of 6.7% during the six months ended May 31, 2023 compared to 20.2% last year.
-The share price closed at \$12.50 per share on May 31, 2023 (\$12.17 on November 30, 2022).
-The Shareholders' Equity per share at May 31, 2023 was \$22.10 per share compared to \$21.83 per share as at November 30, 2022.
-Share capital was \$9.4 million at May 31, 2023 (same as at November 30, 2022).
+Total Shareholders' Equity at May 31, 2024 was \$195.8 million compared to \$195.0 million as at November 30, 2023.
+The Company generated a return on Shareholders' Equity of 5.3% during the six months ended May 31, 2024 compared to 6.7% last year.
+Return on shareholders' equity is the net earnings (loss) divided by shareholders' equity, expressed as a percentage.
+The share price closed at \$14.70 per share on May 31, 2024 (\$14.07 on November 30, 2023).
+The Shareholders' Equity per share at May 31, 2024 was \$23.01 per share compared to \$22.88 per share as at November 30, 2023.
+Share capital was \$9.4 million at May 31, 2024 (same as at November 30, 2023).

-On November 10, 2022, following approval of the Toronto Stock Exchange (the "TSX"), the Company implemented a share repurchase program in the form of a normal course issuer bid ("NCIB").
-This program allows the Company to repurchase up to an aggregate 428,127 common shares, representing approximately 5% of the common shares issued and outstanding as at November 7, 2022.
-All Shares purchased under the NCIB will be acquired on the open market and in accordance with the rules and policies of the TSX and applicable securities laws at the prevailing market prices, plus applicable brokerage fees, and cancelled.
-The share repurchase period will end no later than November 9, 2023.
+On November 20, 2023, following approval of the Toronto Stock Exchange (the "TSX"), the Company renewed its existing normal course issuer bid ("NCIB").
+This program allows the Company to repurchase up to an aggregate 426,157 common shares, representing approximately 5% of the common shares issued and outstanding as at November 9, 2023.
+All shares purchased under the NCIB will be acquired on the open market and in accordance with the rules and policies of the TSX and applicable securities laws at the prevailing market prices, plus applicable brokerage fees, and cancelled.
+The share repurchase period will end no later than November 19, 2024.
 Moreover, the Company has entered into an automatic share purchase plan ("ASPP") with a designated broker in connection with the NCIB.
 The ASPP will allow for the purchase for cancellation of shares, subject to certain trading parameters, by its designated broker during times when the Company would ordinarily not be active in the market due to applicable regulatory restrictions or self-imposed blackout periods.
 Outside these periods, shares may be repurchased by the Company at its discretion under the NCIB.
-During the six months ended May 31, 2023, the Company bought back 22,400 shares.
+During the six months ended May 31, 2024, the Company bought back 12,100 shares at a weighted-average price of \$14.00 for a total aggregate purchase price of \$169 thousand compared to 22,400 shares at a weighted-average price of \$12.04 for a total aggregate purchase price of \$270 thousand during the six months ended May 31, 2023.
+During fiscal year 2023, the Company bought back 36,500 shares at a weighted-average price of \$12.50 for a total aggregate purchase price of \$456 thousand.

-Additional information regarding the NCIB is contained in Note 10 of the Interim Consolidated Financial Statements for the period ended May 31, 2023.
+Additional information regarding the NCIB is contained in Note 10b of the Interim Consolidated Financial Statements for the period ended May 31, 2024.

-The following dividends were declared and paid by the Company for the six-month period ended May 31, 2023 and for the year ended November 30, 2022:
+The following dividends were declared and paid by the Company for the six-month period ended May 31, 2024, and for the year ended November 30, 2023: